The Perfect SWR of 2:1 on an Inductive Load? Or Not?

 1. What Does SWR Really Represent?

 SWR quantifies how well the impedance of the load matches the impedance of the transmission line.
 A 1:1 SWR implies perfect matching, i.e., no reflected power.
-But this says nothing about the nature of the mismatch.
+But this says nothing about the type of mismatch.
 A 2:1 SWR could result from a load of 25 Ω or 100 Ω when fed with a 50 Ω line.
 One might be capacitive, the other inductive.

 A purely inductive or capacitive mismatch reflects power without dissipating it.
 In contrast, a resistive mismatch (e.g., 25 Ω purely resistive) implies greater power loss due to I²R heating in the load.